7 Healthy Eating Goals

 7) Reduce Sugary Drink Intake and Increase Water Intake

 The CDC proclaims that the average adult should consume a minimum of eight cups of water per day.
-Drinking an adequate amount of water on a daily basis can help to lubricate the joints and help our blood to deliver oxygen more efficiently throughout the body.
+Drinking an adequate amount of water daily can help to lubricate the joints and help our blood to deliver oxygen more efficiently throughout the body.
 Additionally, research shows that it can help to rid the skin of toxins as well as to improve skin health.
 Replacing sugar drinks with water can help to balance your blood sugar levels and improve organ function.